vapab/SIOP-Inventory-Analytics-Portfolio/README.md

 ## 👋 About Me

-Demand Planning Analyst specializing in SIOP, forecasting, inventory optimization, and workflow automation.
+Demand Planner Analyst specializing in SIOP, forecasting, inventory optimization, and workflow automation.
 I eliminate manual business processes by designing end-to-end data reporting solutions and developing dashboards with Python, SQL, and Power BI, transforming large datasets into actionable insights.
 I thrive in dynamic environments and excel at building scalable solutions from the ground up.

 # 📊 Inventory Analytics Portfolio (SIOP, Prioritization, Forecast Accuracy, Demand Forecasting)